-Attribute Accuracy: The lines used to generate the density grid were derived from a mapping tool used by boaters to reconstruct their boating routes.
+Attribute Accuracy: The boater routes are derived from a mapping tool used by boaters to plot their routes.
 To ensure that boaters included their round-trip route the mapping applications would send the user an error message asking them to re-plot the route or the program would automatically return the route to the starting point.
 This application also restricted the scale at which users could draw their routes, reducing the amount of error that could occur from plotting routes at too small a scale.
 Clipping this layer with a regional ocean shapefile derived from the NOAA medium resolution shoreline dataset excluded route density resulting from routes drawn over land, in freshwater, or outside of northeastern waters.